latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 ## Challenge 1 - Prerequisites and landing zone preparation

+NOTE: For reference only.
+The pre-prepared environment you have been assigned already has Challenge 1 completed.

 ### Goal

 - Deploy an *onprem* resource group with two VMs and their dependencies that act as our physical on-premise servers that will be migrated to Azure.